titu1994/Advanced_Machine_Learning/q2/README.md

 Packages required to run the code can be found in requirements.txt:

+Run: pip install -r requirements.txt

 1. scipy
 2. scikit-learn
 3. numpy

+Run each script for respective question.
+Comment out parts which are long running.

+Note: TF is for checking with our final solution, to run, use pip install tensorflow or pip install tensorflow-gpu if CUDA is installed

 Running the tests